 Shining a spotlight on the teams behind the scenes

-We are saying a BIG thank you to our estates and facilities colleagues this National Healthcare Estates & Facilities Day, today, Wednesday, 17 June.
+We are saying a BIG thank you to our estates and facilities colleagues this National Healthcare Estates and Facilities Day, today, Wednesday, 17 June.

 From keeping wards spotless to preparing meals, maintaining buildings and creating safe places to work, our Facilities Management and Estates Team colleagues support our workforce, sites and services all year round.